ethereum/portal-network-specs/transaction-gossip.md

-# Portal Network: Transaction Gossip Network
+# Portal Network: Transaction Gossip

 > NOTE: This specification is a work in progress.